NevioGames/NGMods/README.md

 ### 1. LBAHExtended
 **LBAHExtended** enhances the **LBAH Minecraft Server** experience by introducing a range of unique blocks and features tailored specifically to enhance the feeling of the **LBAH World** by **dagilp_lbh**.
 This mod provides new building blocks and special decorative elements that add depth and customization options to that world, making it more immersive and engaging for players.
 The goal of **LBAHExtended** is to bring additional creativity and functionality that seamlessly integrate with the LBAH aesthetic.

-### 2. Harry Potter Universe
+### 2. Harry Potter Univers
 **Harry Potter Universe** brings the magic of the Wizarding World to Minecraft.
-Experience the thrills of spells, potions, and magical creatures inspired by the Harry Potter series.
+Experience the thrills of spells, and magical creatures inspired by the Harry Potter series.
 From Hogwarts to magical items, this mod adds a new layer of adventure for all fans of the series.
+(The Original Mod was created by **snidget** but i dont have an link to the Old Downloads)
 **Note**: This mod **requires [GeckoLib](https://curseforge.com/minecraft/mc-mods/geckolib)** to function properly.
 Please ensure GeckoLib is installed alongside this mod to enable animations and other essential features.

 ### 3. Plant Mega Pack